mchung/heroku-buildpack-wordpress/UPGRADING.md

 # Put your site into maintenance mode
 $ heroku maintenance:on

-# Merge with upstream.
+# Assumes production and upstream branches
-$ git co -b upgrading
+$ git co master
-$ git remote add upstream https://github.com/mchung/wordpress-on-heroku.git
-$ git pull --rebase upstream master
+$ git fetch origin -v; git fetch upstream -v; git merge upstream/master

 # Do the merge work
-$ git rebase --continue   # this might repeat a few times (sorry)
-# resolve conflicts. this might repeat a few times (sorry).
+# resolve conflicts.
 # move stuff into appropriate directories.
-# move `wp-config.php` into `config/public`.
 # move themes & plugins into config.
 # move any changed files into config.
-# merge any of your custom settings into vendor/php or vendor/nginx
 # make sure nothing else is in the root directory.
 # update heroku configs if necessary